-3. Make sure your smoke and CO alarms are working.
+3. Check smoke and CO alarms monthly.
+Replace devices every 10 years.
 Replace batteries every year.

 When a young child dies from a residential fire, a smoke alarm is usually either not present or not working because of dead or missing batteries.
 You can't see, taste, or smell carbon monoxide, so your family needs both types of alarms.